 What is 2.4GHz and 5 GHz Wi-Fi?

 As more folks are upgrading their homes with helpful devices and making their spaces more energy efficient with environmental-control electronics, the question of Wi-Fi bandwidths comes up more frequently.
 This can be complicated, especially if you’re feeling technologically-impaired!
+We’ve put together this quick guide to catch you up to speed on 2.4GHz and 5GHz Wi-Fi networks.
+In this article you’ll learn the basics so you can make better use of your home tech!

 What’s the difference between 2.4GHz and 5GHz Wi-Fi?